ayon178/bitgpt-backend/PROJECT_DOCUMENTATION.md

 - Automatic reinvestment for next slot upgrade
 - Applies from Level 1 to Level 15
 - Upline Reserve position for special handling

+### Manual Upgrade Options
+- You may upgrade manually using wallet funds.
+- Reserve combination is allowed: with 2 reserves + 1 wallet share, or 1 reserve + 2 wallet shares to complete an upgrade.
+- If the next slot is already upgraded, no further funds from that tree go into reserve.

+### Matrix Recycle Tree API
+- Fetch a user's matrix tree by recycle number and slot.
+Frontend provides user_id and recycle_no; backend returns the tree snapshot for that recycle.
+If multiple recycles happened, there will be multiple trees per user.
+- If no recycle exists yet for that slot, return the current in-progress tree (partial), with however many members exist.

+Endpoints:
+- GET `/matrix/recycle-tree?user_id={uid}&slot={1-15}&recycle_no={n|current}`
+  - recycle_no: integer ≥ 1, or the string `current` to force the in-progress tree
+  - Behavior:
+    - If recycle_no = current → return current in-progress tree
+    - If recycle_no ≤ max recycle for that user+slot → return the matching snapshot
+    - If recycle_no > max recycle (or none exist) → return current in-progress tree
+  - Response shape:
+    ```json
+    {
+      "user_id": "...",
+      "slot_number": 1,
+      "recycle_no": 2,
+      "is_snapshot": true,
+      "is_complete": true,
+      "total_recycles": 3,
+      "nodes": [
+        { "level": 1, "position": 0, "user_id": "..." },
+        { "level": 1, "position": 1, "user_id": "..." },
+        { "level": 1, "position": 2, "user_id": "..." },
+        { "level": 2, "position": 0, "user_id": "..." }
+        // ... up to 39 for complete snapshots; partial for in-progress
+      ]
+    }
+    ```
+  - Metadata helps frontend navigate between snapshots and current state.

+- GET `/matrix/recycles?user_id={uid}&slot={1-15}`
+  - Returns a list of recycle instances for that user+slot with `recycle_no`, `is_complete`, `created_at`, `completed_at`.

 ---